FFP0777/Tracking-in-Extremely-Low-Frame-Rate/README.md

-Strategy of Vehicle Tracking in Extremely Low Frame-Rate
+Strategy of Vehicle Tracking in Extremely Low Frame-Rate(fps:1)

 (c) is our method